Searching for the best things to do in Bratislava?

 6) Enter Bratislava Old Town Through St. Michael’s Gate

-As you approach St. Michael’s Gate, you will cross over a bridge.
+As you approach St. Michael’s Gate, you will cross a bridge.
 On the left, you will see a nice green space below you.
 In warmer weather, the locals like to hang out there.

 Look here: Bratislava: Taste of Slovakia Walking Tour